8. REST APIs¶

 The ETSI standard requires KMEs to use a 2-way TLS communication with SAEs.
 If you wish to access these KMEs for Product Trial, please contact us for the necessary client key and certificates.

 8.1.1.
-Get status¶
+Get status method¶

 https://13.76.73.12:8443/api/v1/keys/SAE_B/status